Anita Gordon: Career

 Gordon sang with Ray Noble's orchestra on a Columbia recording of "It's a Most Unusual Day", and she was heard (uncredited) on Buddy Clark's recordings of "I'll Dance At Your Wedding" and "Linda".
 In 1955, Gordon recorded "His Hands" for Decca Records.
 In 1953, she made personal appearances with Noble's orchestra, singing with Larry Neill on a tour that included two weeks in Houston and four weeks in New Orleans.

+In 1954, Gordon starred in ' Round Up of Rhythm ', a film short in which she, and Disc Jockey Bill Delzell, played the Bill Haley and the Comets's records ' Straight Jacket ' and 'Shake Rattle and Roll', which the group are seen playing.

 Personal life

 In June 1948, Gordon married CBS executive Dale Sheets, and they had three daughters.
 In the 1970s, she married El Chan, an airline executive.

 Death

 On May 10, 2015, Gordon died at her Newhall, California, home at age 85 after several years of declining health.